Is acupuncture regulated in the UK?

 5. How do I find a qualified acupuncturist?

 As acupuncture isn't regulated in the UK, most people are unaware of how to find a reputable acupuncturist.
 Always choose one from a bona-fide acupuncture association, where acupuncturists have done over 3000 hours of training, for example the British Acupuncture Council (BAcC) and the Association of Traditional Chinese Medicine (ATCM).

-In countries where acupuncture isn't regulated such as the UK, there is an increased risk to patients.
-Healthcare professionals with basic training in acupuncture are often the ones who cause most of the serious side effects reported about acupuncture treatment.
+In the UK, where acupuncture is not regulated, there is an increased risk to people.
+Healthcare professionals with basic training of just 300 hours are often the ones who cause most of the serious side effects reported about acupuncture treatment.

-Acupuncture practitioners need only apply to join a voluntary register which isn't governed by the department of health or secretary of state.
-Instead local authorities except those in London regulate traditional acupuncture practitioners.
+Acupuncturists need only apply to join a accredited register which isn't governed by the department of health or secretary of state, such as the health professions council (HPC).
+Instead local authorities regulate traditional acupuncture practitioners.

-Personally, I support the statutory regulation of acupuncture in the UK.
+Personally, I support the statutory regulation of acupuncture and traditional Chinese medicine practitioners in the UK.